Legal Investigation Looks into Independent Contractor Status of Lyft Drivers

 How Could Lyft Drivers Be Losing Money?

-It’s been argued that misclassified drivers are missing out on receiving the minimum wage for all hours worked, which includes time spent driving to pick up passengers and driving while awaiting new assignments – in addition to time spent actually transporting riders.
+It’s been argued that misclassified drivers are missing out on receiving the minimum wage for all hours worked, which includes time spent driving to pick up passengers and awaiting new assignments – in addition to time spent actually transporting riders.

-How Much Money Could I Recover?
+How Much Money Could I Get?

 Before commenting, please review our comment policy.